memoia/peek-passportd/README.md

 -------------

-Aside from the data modeling and web API stuff, this seems like a variant of the knapsack optimization problem.
+Aside from the data modeling and web API stuff, this seems to suggest a variant of the knapsack optimization problem.
 We want to fit as many groups as we can onto the boats that we have available at any given timeslot.
+Or, maybe in the future we'd like to, but for now we don't care.